ElaMCB/kaizen_AI/README.md

 # Kaizen AI: The Art of Incremental Excellence

 > *"My mindset and life philosophy"*
 > Applying continuous improvement principles to AI development, testing, and reliability.
+> *Quality, refined daily.*

 ---